mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/walid.aliwi/index.md

 Stepper 3: GPIO 20, 21, 11, 10

+1× 1.8 Inch LCD (ST7735, SPI)
+Used to display messages like “CNC starting to plot…”, “CNC plotting…”, and “CNC has finished plotting!”.
+Connected to the Raspberry Pi Pico via SPI0 as follows:

+MOSI: GPIO 3

+SCK: GPIO 2

+DC (A0): GPIO 6

+RESET: GPIO 7

+CS: GPIO 5

+VCC and GND connected to 3.3V and GND respectively.

 CH340G USB-to-UART Converter
 This module establishes serial communication between the Raspberry Pi Pico and a host computer.
 It is used to send G-code commands from the host (via a Python script) to the Pico for real-time stepper control.
 The pin connections are: